snitchbcc/articles/2021/5/cute-cat-picture.md

 ---
 thumbnail: content://awwcutecat.jpg
+title: >-
-title: "Heartwarming: This Cute Cat Picture Will Distract You From The Ongoing Slaughter Of Civilians In Yemen"
+  Heartwarming: This Cute Cat Picture Will Distract You From The Ongoing Slaughter Of Civilians In Yemen
+authors:
-authors: Chase Eastwood
+  - Chase Eastwood
 date: 6
 tags:
   - politics